 - Community foundations are a resource for nonprofit organizations, providing grants and technical assistance training in a wide variety of areas.

-- The first communtiy foundation was founded in Cleveland in 1914. today, there are community foundations in nearly 50 countries, with more than 700 in the U.S. and 94 in Indiana.
+- The first community foundation was founded in Cleveland in 1914.
+Today, there are community foundations in nearly 50 countries, with more than 700 in the U.S. and 94 in Indiana.